 One such person who learned this firsthand was Christopher Meledandri whose journey involves the creation of one of today’s most beloved animated characters – the Minions.

 Christopher Meledandri was born in New York City in 1959.
-His parents adopted a child-rearing technique popular during the 1960s where parents treated their children ke adults.
+His parents adopted a child-rearing technique popular during the 1960s where parents treated their children like adults.
 As a result of this parenting approach, Meledandri never saw any cartoons or animated movies.
-Instead, his early film experiences came courtesy of Woody Allen, Stanley Kubrick and Martin Scorsese, rather than Walt Disney.
+Instead, his early film experiences came courtesy of Woody Allen, Stanley Kubrick, and Martin Scorsese, rather than Walt Disney.